 Reinette would have to come to grips with her reality and that she had only two choices; give up or find a different way to continue.

-In spite of the chagrin of the elders, Reinette borrowed the necessary tools from the villagers enabling her to cut down three trees, and hand-plane eighteen foot long planks of wood, assembling the canoe in three and a half weeks.
+Despite the chagrin of the elders, Reinette borrowed the necessary tools from the villagers enabling her to cut down three trees and hand-plane eighteen-foot-long planks of wood, assembling the canoe in three and a half weeks.

-Once the Yukon River broke up and was free of nearly all its ice Reinette would resume her journey paddling 900 miles and completing her 1,500 mile trek in a total of four months, six days.
+Once the Yukon River broke up and was free of nearly all its ice, Reinette would resume her journey paddling 900 miles and completing her 1,500-mile trek in four months and six days.

 Following the completion of the Alaskan crossing, a hidden legacy began to reveal itself.

 Reinette initially pegged her solo winter crossing of Alaska as the proverbial heroine's journey.
 However, it wasn't until two years after completing her formative journey that she finally found her biological family.
 She thought she was ending a twenty-year-long odyssey, but it was just the beginning.

 She would then understand that her Alaskan crossing was more than she had ever imagined - it had also crossed inter-generational and multi-dimensional boundaries.

 Her biological great-grandfather, Frederick Funston, had embarked upon an Alaskan trek on her birthday, April 10th, and snowshoed down the frozen Yukon River.
 Along the way, he shot and killed a sled dog to eat because he was starving and built an 18 ft. long canoe to complete his 1,500-mile Alaskan crossing -- precisely one hundred years before in 1894 AND at the exact same age.
 Funston, like Reinette, was 27 and turned 28 along the way.